-Package management is one of the fundamental advantages that Linux systems provide.
-The packaging format and the package management tools differ from distribution to distribution, but two general families have emerged as the most common.
+Package management is one of the fundamental features of a Linux system.
+The packaging format and the package management tools differ from distribution to distribution, but most distributions use one of two core sets of tools.

-For RHEL-based distributions, the RPM packaging format and packaging tools like
+For Red Hat Enterprise Linux-based distributions (such as RHEL itself and Rocky Linux), the RPM packaging format and packaging tools like

 yum are common.
 The other major family, used by Debian, Ubuntu, and related distributions, uses the